 - What is your favorite hobby, and why?

-- Who do you like to spend time with?
+- Who do you enjoy spending time with?

-- Name someone that you feel grateful for.
+- Name someone whom you feel grateful for.

 - What is your favorite food and why?